Commercial efficiency

 Remember the court: Anything you say will be held against you.

-Take the time to listen to your calls again, and identify any passages that can be eliminated.
+Take the time to listen back to your cold calling sessions, and identify every passage that can be eliminated.

 "Perfection is achieved, not when there is nothing left to add, but when there is nothing left to take away."

-Thanks to the great cold caller Antoine de Saint-Exupéry.
+Thanks to the great cold call master Antoine de Saint-Exupéry.

 Another point is that the switchboard is like a customer: it is right.